Wow, I don’t even know where to start with this french toast…

 Bring on the syrup, PLEASE.

 This french toast bake is literally the fall breakfast of my dreams.
+It feeds a crowd!
+And it’s:

-It’s loaded with cinnamon + apples.
+Loaded with cinnamon + apples

-crusty on the outside,
+Crusty on the outside

 I think I died and went to heaven devouring my slice.